Thrifty shadow estimation: re-using quantum circuits and bounding tails: Tail bounds for shadow estimation

+In this section we revisit the use of median-of-means estimation in shadow estimation with circuit sets that are (at least) $3$-designs.
+We will prove \cref{thm:unit_tails,thm:clifford_tails}.

-\begin{theorem} Consider shadow estimation with the $n$-qubit unitary group as circuit set, state~$\rho$, and traceless observable~$O$.
-The moment generating function of the random variable~$\mathbf{X}_n=\mathbf{X}$ defined in \cref{eq:shadow rv} is, for $\abs{t} < \norm{O}_{\HS}^{-1}$, upper bounded as
+\begin{theorem}[Reprint of \cref{thm:unit_tails}] Consider shadow estimation with the $n$-qubit unitary group as circuit set, state~$\rho$, and traceless observable~$O$.
+The moment generating function of the random variable~$\mathbf{X}_n=\mathbf{X}$, for $\abs{t} < \norm{O}_{\HS}^{-1}$, upper bounded as

 Moreover, for $N$ i.i.d.\ copies $\mathbf{X}^{(1)}_n, \ldots \mathbf{X}_n^{(N)}$ of~$\mathbf{X}_n$, we have a Bernstein-like tail~bound:

 \end{theorem} \begin{proof} We wish to compute the moment generating function